sonishikha/Calculator/README.md

 Calculator Using PHPUnit

-What is Calculator?
+What is Calculator Project?

-Calculator is a simple calculator that supports basic arithmetical operations (For now considered only addition operation is considered i.e add or sum).
+Calculator Porject is a simple calculator that supports basic arithmetical operations (For now considered only addition operation i.e add or sum).
 Unit testing is performed using Phpunit.

 This sample demonstrates the following features: